compbiomedeu/compbiomedeu.github.io/applications/HemoCell/HemoCell.md

 . ./scripts/CellInfoMergeCSV.sh

 ---
-### Benchmarking and scalability of Palabos on Cartesius
+### Benchmarking and scalability of HemoCell on Cartesius
 ---

 TODO

 ---
-### Guidelines for efficient parallel programs using Palabos
+### Guidelines for efficient parallel programs using HemoCell
 ---

 TODO